How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

 Audiences are groups of users segmented in a variety of ways.
 Most often audiences are used in remarketing.
 Audiences can be created based upon specific pageviews, time spent on site, pages per visit, and more.
 Similar to keywords, audiences are bid upon based on relevance.
 For example, advertisers may bid more to remarket to shopping cart abandoners vs. homepage viewers.

 Once ad groups are created and the keywords chosen, ads can be written.
-Ads should include the targeted keyword theme, any value ads, and a call to action.
+Ads should include the targeted keyword theme, any value propositions, and a call to action.

-Description Line 1 – Up to 35 characters (including spaces)
+Headline 2 – Up to 30 characters (including spaces)

 Every ad group should contain at least two ads for testing purposes.
 Here is an example of an “oval coffee tables” ad: